androodo/TriageAI/README.md

-# BuildLens AI - AI-Powered CI Failure Triage Platform
+# TriageAI - AI-Powered CI Failure Triage Platform

-## What is BuildLens AI?
+## What is TriageAI?

-BuildLens AI is an intelligent CI failure triage platform that automatically diagnoses CI/CD failures by:
+TriageAI is an intelligent CI failure triage platform that automatically diagnoses CI/CD failures by:

 1. **Ingesting CI run data** — capturing logs, metadata, and test results from your pipelines
 2. **Parsing and structuring failure logs** — extracting stack traces, exception names, and error patterns